UACSc343Spring2021/assignments/PM4.md

 de-briefing, tasks, interview questions).
 You may include a Rationale sub-section to explain any choices you made.

-#### Section III: Observational Analysis (30 pts)
+#### Section II: Observational Analysis (30 pts)

-After conducting the observations, analyze the results of the observations and report on the analysis as described in Lecture 13.
+After conducting the observations, analyze the results of the observations and report on the analysis as described in Lecture 13 and Lecture 15.
 The expectation is that initial codes will be agreed upon early, at least two people will code the observations, it will be clear how the observations were coded (what units were used, what codes match which units), and groupings of related codes,